NHSDigital/connecting-party-manager/README.md

 | PT#12345  | P#P.123-XYZ |      product       | P.123-XYZ |   A product    | 2025-01-30T14:30:18.191643+00:00 |    null    |    null    | active | P#P.123-XYZ | P#P.123-XYZ | ORG#AB123 | P#P.123-XYZ | true  |
 | PT#FOOBAR |  PT#FOOBAR  | product_team_alias |   12345   | A Product Team | 2025-01-30T14:30:18.191643+00:00 |    null    |    null    | active |  PT#FOOBAR  |  PT#FOOBAR  |   NULL    |    NULL     | false |

 Product Teams can additionally be indexed by any keys (see [Domain models](#domain-models)) that they have.
-For every key in an domain object, that is of type product_team_alias_id, a copy is made in the database with the index being that key, rather than the object's identifier.
+For a key in an domain object, that is of type product_team_id, a copy is made in the database with the index being that key, rather than the object's identifier.
 Such copies are referred to as non-root objects, whereas the "original" (indexed by identifier) is referred to